-The Australasian harrier (Circus approximans), also known as the kāhu, harrier hawk or swamp harrier, is a bird of the open country.
+The swamp harrier (Circus approximans), also known as the kāhu, harrier hawk or Australasian harrier, is a bird of the open country.
 It is often seen soaring and looking for prey, or eating dead rabbits or possums on the road.

-The Australasian harrier also occurs in Australia, New Guinea and many islands of the southern Pacific.
-In New Zealand it is found from the Kermadec Islands in the far north, to the chilly subantarctic islands and the Chatham Islands.
+The swamp harrier also occurs in Australia, New Guinea and many islands of the southern Pacific.
+In New Zealand harriers are found from the Kermadec Islands in the far north, to the Chatham Islands, and they occasionally stray as far as the chilly subantarctic islands.

 Fossil records show that it came across the Tasman Sea from Australia, and became established in New Zealand less than 1,000 years ago.
 At that time Eyles’s harrier (Circus eylesi), four times larger, was also present.

 At 850 grams, fully grown females are 200 grams heavier than males.
 Both sexes are the same length, about 55 centimetres.
 The oldest known age for a harrier in New Zealand is 18 years.

 Swamp harriers hunt in open country.
 After Europeans arrived in New Zealand and cleared land for farming, the birds’ numbers increased.
 They catch small birds and mammals up to the size of rabbits, as well as lizards, frogs, fish and large insects.
 They also eat carrion, including road kill and dead lambs, and spend much time hunting for birds' nests.
 Since the 1950s, successful rabbit control has meant less food for harriers, and their numbers have fallen.